lab27research/fastfir/README.md

 Fastfir is a library that implements fast 1D complex convolution using both CPU and GPU implementations.

-Several implementations are derived from a common abtract class (FastFir):
-FastFirCPU1 - CPU time domain reference implementation FastFirCPU2 - CPU frequency domain implementation that uses FFTW (single threaded) FastFirGPU1 - GPU frequency domain implementation that uses CUFFT FastFirGPU2 - GPU frequency domain implementation that uses half-precision CUFFT (work in progress)
+Several implementations are derived from a common abtract class (FastFir):\n FastFirCPU1 - CPU time domain reference implementation\n FastFirCPU2 - CPU frequency domain implementation that uses FFTW (single threaded)\n FastFirGPU1 - GPU frequency domain implementation that uses CUFFT\n FastFirGPU2 - GPU frequency domain implementation that uses half-precision CUFFT (work in progress)\n

 The interface is the same regardless.
 All input/mask/output data is assumed to be interleaved 32-bit float values.